Josh Lowe Player Props: Rays vs. Marlins

 Marlins Pitching Rankings

-- The 9.6 strikeouts per nine innings compiled by the Marlins pitching staff ranks third in MLB.
+- The pitching staff for the Marlins has a collective 9.6 K/9, the third-best in the league.

-- The Marlins have the 14th-ranked team ERA among all MLB pitching staffs (4.14).
+- The Marlins have a 4.14 team ERA that ranks 14th across all MLB pitching staffs.

-- Cabrera makes the start for the Marlins, his 16th of the season.
-He is 5-5 with a 4.50 ERA and 90 strikeouts in 72 2/3 innings pitched.

-- The right-hander's last time out came on Tuesday against the St. Louis Cardinals, when he threw five innings, surrendering one earned run while allowing two hits.
+- In his last time out on Wednesday, the right-hander went six innings against the St. Louis Cardinals, allowing four earned runs while surrendering eight hits.

-- In 15 games this season, the 25-year-old has a 4.50 ERA and 11.3 strikeouts per nine innings, while allowing a batting average of .210 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.